The stochastic primitive equations with transport noise and turbulent pressure: Introduction

 The system \eqref{eq:primitive_full} is supplemented with Neumann boundary conditions for the horizontal velocity $v$ and mixed Neumann-Robin boundary conditions for the temperature $\T$ on the top $\Tor^2\times\{0\}$ and the bottom $\Tor^2\times\{-h\}$ of the domain $\Dom$, i.e.,

 where the parameter $\alpha\in \R$ is a given constant, and for the vertical velocity

 In the horizontal directions periodicity is assumed.
-When modeling the ocean the system \eqref{eq:primitive_full} is expanded by an equation for the salinity.
+The results of the current paper also hold in case \eqref{eq:boundary_conditions} are replaced by periodic boundary conditions, see Remark \ref{r:global_primitive}\eqref{it:global_primitive_periodic}.
+When modeling the ocean, the system \eqref{eq:primitive_full} is expanded by an equation for the salinity.
 This leads to terms resembling the ones for the temperature, and this does not lead to additional mathematical difficulties or more restrictive assumptions.
 Therefore we omit this coupling here to concentrate on the main features.

 The mathematical analysis of the {\em deterministic} primitive equations (i.e., $\beta^n_t=0$ in \eqref{eq:primitive_full}) has been pioneered by J.L.~Lions, R.~Teman and S.~Wang in a series of articles \cite{LiTeWa1, LiTeWa2, LiTeWa3}.
 There the existence of a global, weak solution to the primitive equations is proven for initial data in $v_0\in L^2(\Dom)$ and $\T_0\in L^2(\Dom)$.
 The uniqueness of these weak solutions remains an open problem until today, and only under additional regularity assumptions in the vertical direction they are known to be unique (see e.g.\ \cite{Ju17}).